CIT85/files/w2_html.md

     - I do **NOT** recommend installing the Prettier extension in VSCODE.
     - I do recommend having the auto-save set in VSCODE.
     - VSCODE icon and Github Theme are optional.
-    - Live Server is required recommended.
+    - Live Server extension is required.
         - **COMMIT MESSAGE - "setup and basic tag"**

 ## Chapter - 1  (12:44 to 19:58)